ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 1.md

 She's drying her hair with one of his towels, blonde strands falling in thick waves that cascade past her shoulders and catch the dim ambience from mage lights.
 When she bends forward to flip her hair over, the oversized nightshirt pulls taut across her back, revealing the lean rivets of her spine through the thin fabric, the way her waist narrows and flare into the curve of her hip.
 She straightens, running her fingers through the damp strands, and the movement shifts the fabric again; he catches glimpses of her silhouette, the slim lines of her figure, the way her body moves with agile grace that tells the tale of months of daily training and natural athleticism.

-*You're staring.* Cath's voice leaks into his thoughts, heavy with curiousity.
+*"You're staring."* Cath's voice leaks into his thoughts, heavy with curiousity.

 Dain forces his attention away, focusing on his armoire and grabbing his sleeping set from it, but he's hyperaware of every shift of clothing, every movement she makes behind him.
 The tension in the room is thick enough to taste, and he knows she feels it too when he catches her peeking at him all the same.